Beloit Society for Learning Unlimited

 Description:

 Robin will first do a poverty simulation called "Play Spent" that can be done on laptops and phones.
 She will then spend some time discussing some of the choices people have to make and what the reality of poverty looks like.
-A panel will then be introduced consisting of resource providers and people with lived experiences.
+A panel will then be introduced consisting of resource providers and people who have experienced these issues.

 When: